AdobeDocs/experience-platform.en/help/xdm/field-groups/profile/work-details.md

 solution: Experience Platform
 title: Work Contact Details Mixin
 topic: overview
-description: This document provides an overview of the Work Contact Details mixin.
+description: This document provides an overview of the Work Contact Details field group.
 ---

-# [!UICONTROL Work Contact Details] mixin
+# [!UICONTROL Work Contact Details] field group

 >[!NOTE]
 >
->The names of several mixins have changed.
-See the document on [mixin name updates](../name-updates.md) for more information.
+>The names of several field groups have changed.
+See the document on [field group name updates](../name-updates.md) for more information.

-[!UICONTROL Work Contact Details] is a standard mixin for the [[!DNL XDM Individual Profile] class](../../classes/individual-profile.md).
-The mixin provides several fields that capture occupational information regarding an individual person, such as work address, work email, work phone number, and organizations to which the person belongs.
+[!UICONTROL Work Contact Details] is a standard field group for the [[!DNL XDM Individual Profile] class](../../classes/individual-profile.md).
+The field group provides several fields that capture occupational information regarding an individual person, such as work address, work email, work phone number, and organizations to which the person belongs.

 <img src='../../images/field-groups/profile-work-details.png' width=550 /><br />